Location: Cleveland Metropolitan Bar Association

 Elizabeth loves civil rights litigation.
-As Staff Attorney, she plans and litigates impact cases, manages our student law clerk program, and works with our policy and legislative teams on long-term advocacy campaigns.
+As Staff Attorney, she plans and litigates impact cases, manages the organization’s student law clerk program, and works with organizers and lobbyists on long-term advocacy campaigns.
 Since joining the ACLU of Ohio she has been involved in litigating major cases including defending voting rights in APRI v.
 Husted and protestor rights in Abdur-Rahim v.
 Columbus.
-Her current work focuses on ending mass incarceration and the criminalization of poverty and working to abolish the prison industrial complex.
+Her current work focuses on bail reform and the criminalization of poverty.

 Elizabeth received her B.A. from Warren Wilson College in 2011.
 She graduated magna cum laude from Cleveland Marshall College of Law in 2015 as the Dean’s Learn Law, Live Justice scholar.
 She was selected as her class’s commencement speaker because of her contributions to improving access to justice in the community.

 Outside of her work at the ACLU, Elizabeth is an urban farmer in Cleveland.
-She serves on the boards of the New Agrarian Center, The Fair Housing Center, and LegalWorks Clinic, and is a proud member of the National Lawyers Guild.
-She is part-time faculty at Cleveland State University.
+She serves on the boards of the New Agrarian Center and LegalWorks Clinic, and is a proud member of the National Lawyers Guild. .

 Chris Knestrick, Executive Director, NEOCH